-The American public has pursued alternative, complementary, integrative care at an everincreasing rate.
-The most recent survey, the 2007 National Health Interview Survey, 19 indicates that 38.3% of adults in the United States aged 18 years and older (almost 4 of 10 adults) and nearly 12% of children aged 17 years and younger (1 in 9 children) used some form of CAM within the previous 12 months.
+The most recent survey, the 2007 National Health Interview Survey,18 indicates that 38.3% of adults in the United States aged 18 years and older (almost 4 of 10 adults) and nearly 12% of children aged 17 years and younger (1 in 9 children) used some form of CAM within the previous 12 months.
 Use among adults remained relatively constant from previous surveys.
 The 2007 survey provides the first population-based estimate of children's use of CAM.
-Americans spent \$33.9 billion out of pocket on CAM during the 12 months prior to the survey.
+Americans spent \$33.9 billion out-of-pocket on CAM during the 12 months prior to the survey.
 This accounts for approximately 1.5% of total U.S. healthcare expenditures and 11.2% of total out-of-pocket expenditures.
 Nearly two-thirds of the total out-of-pocket costs that adults spent on CAM were for self-care purchases of CAM products, classes, and materials (\$22.0 billion), compared with about one-third spent on practitioner visits (\$11.9 billion).
-Despite this emphasis on self-care therapies, 38.1 million adults made an estimated 354.2 million visits to practitioners of CAM.20
+Despite this emphasis on self-care therapies, 38.1 million adults made an estimated 354.2 million visits to practitioners of CAM.19